Teale Orban

-Teale Orban is a former Canadian football quarterback for the University of Regina Rams.
-He was selected in the sixth round of the 2008 CFL Draft by the Saskatchewan Roughriders.
+Teale Orban (born January 8, 1986) is a Canadian former football quarterback for the University of Regina Rams.
+He was selected in the sixth round of the 2008 CFL draft by the Saskatchewan Roughriders.

 Personal life

 Teale Orban is the son of Rick Orban, a principal for the Regina School Board, and older brother of Taylor Orban, who played linebacker for the Rams.